ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ##### 3.1 Identify Assets and Data Flows

-Identify and document critical assets, data flows, and trust boundaries to understand how data moves through the system and identify potential compromise points.
+Identify and document the critical assets, data flows, and trust boundaries within the system.
+Understand how data moves through the system and identify potential points of compromise.

 ###### Audit

-1. Proper documentation must be in place, clearly outlining critical data flow and security boundaries.
+[1].
+Proper documentation must be in-place for clarity on the critical data flow and security boundaries to be delineated.
+This does not include user guide or user set-up guide.
+Though use cases should be depicted.

-2. Documentation (architecture diagrams) must trace secret generation, flow, and storage, including cryptographic strength, secret lifecycle, and key management system (KMS) details.
+Documentations (architecture diagrams describing mechanisms) must be clear and direct to trace the secret generation, flow, and storage.
+Some fundamental premises must be covered:
-3. Secrets should be protected throughout their lifecycle.

-##### 3.2 Risk/Gaps Analysis

-Analyze any risks introduced by exceptions and document countermeasures to mitigate these risks.

-##### 3.3 Contingency Plans
+a.
+Strength of cryptography.
+a.1.
+What are the cipher suites used, i.e. ciphering, hashing, signing, etc?
+What are the key lengths used?
+a.2.
+What are the FIPS certification held by your solution?
+Is so, please cite them.
+a.3.
+How do you tend to your data at rest, data-in-transit, and data-in-processing?
+b.
+What are the secrets in use?
+What are they used for? (e.g. there should not be the same key for cipher and signing) What are their life-cycles?
+c.
+The secret generations (i.e. Has the RNG been tested for entropy?).
+d.
+How are the secrets distributed / populated?
+KMS (key management system) solution: How is your key management system like? i.e. Secrets management lifecycle (from generation to distribution to rotation / revocation to termination, etc).
+e.
+How did flow and storage ensure that the credentials are well guarded?
+Is there any point where it is transmitted or stored in plaintext?
+f.
+How are the secrets (keys, passcodes, etc) protected?
+g.
+What are the crypto objectives for each of the data objects of interest to be protected? (e.g. video, audio and short text may be ciphered and protected differently.
+The objective of confidentiality, privacy, integrity, and availability must be set as a clear criteria.)
+h.
+What are the data / parameters (sensitive/ secret) to be protected?
+- e.g. In some instances, as the SSO (Single-sign on) solutions deployed are using unsigned requests, while the usernames may not be of concern, it is more of how the credentials may be protected in the SSO.
+The known use case(s) must be stated, as certain use cases can affect the security requirements of the implementation.
+This involves what data and sensitive operations are involved, as well as which zone(s) these operations are running in.

+ [2].
+Risk / gap analysis
+This includes any risk introduced for the exception to be filed.
+Which rule is the exception transgressing according to a developed Guide to Cryptography and Deployment Guidelines and/or Cryptographic Controls?
+State the reasons for the exception or omission. * All the mentioned criteria above are central to arriving at the decision for the exception approval.
+Given the risk / gap analysis, are there any countermeasures introduced to mitigate the risk introduced by the exception?
+State the effectiveness and limitations or the countermeasures to mitigate the risk introduced by the exception.

+a.
+All applications underwent a formal review process.
+b.
+Determination and segmentation of certain applications under graded / 1 single trust model.
+c.
+There is a sufficient detection mechanism to deter traveling private keys and leakage.
+d.
+The system(s) had undergone a hardening process.
+While filing the exception, always consider the security sufficiency, completeness and correctness aside the functionality to assert for the justification.

+[3].
+Contingency plans
-State detection, resistance, and recovery plans (repair, rollback, restore).
+State the detection, resistance, and recovery (repair, roll-back and restore) plan.

-##### Assets Documentation

-Each asset is documented with the following details:
-- **ID**: Unique identifier for cross-referencing threats.
+Assets are documented in the threat model as follows:
+ID: A unique ID is assigned to identify each asset.
+This will be used to cross-reference the asset with any threats or vulnerabilities that are identified.
-- **Name**: Descriptive name of the asset.
+Name: A descriptive name that clearly identifies the asset.
-- **Description**: Reason for asset protection.
-- **Trust Levels**: Access levels required for entry points.
+Description: A description of what the asset is and why it needs to be protected.
+Trust Levels: The level of access required to access the entry point is stated here.
+These will be referenced with the trust levels with the components the asset is interacting with.

 1. **Trust Levels**